CloudLargeScale-UCLouvain/legacy-sql-migration/migration-tenant/README.md

 python migrate.py -i
 ```

-Once the structure is set, you should source the minimal data for the application:
+Once the structure is set, you should source the minimal data for the application, here an example with two tenant databases:
 ```
 # origin database
 psql -h localhost -U camunda -p 5432 camunda < dump_data.sql